Meet some of our religious studies majors.

 Do you have any advice for a student considering a major in RELS?

 I have loved majoring in religious studies because it has allowed me to learn so much more about what shapes political, cultural, and economic norms in various regions, and although I signed myself up for a COMPS when I otherwise would not have done one, I would make this choice again in a heartbeat.
-I felt that the RELS department and course load was so foundationally built in understanding various cultures and their communities, that this discipline truly allowed me to see the kindness that people have for eachother, and even though we do critically engage in the surroundings of different religious movements, we never made value judgements of the movements themselves.
+I felt that the RELS department and course load was so foundationally built in understanding various cultures and their communities, that this discipline truly allowed me to see the kindness that people have for each other, and even though we do critically engage in the surroundings of different religious movements, we never made value judgments of the movements themselves.
 If you are thinking about majoring in RELS, take it one class at a time based on whichever courses strike you, and if you're like me, you will find yourself inspired by an overarching theme that you want to continue to explore throughout your time at the college.

-Stella Ramos ’21
+Stella Ramos

 Hometown: Seattle, WA